PR-research-data-tools/RP-Matlab-Code-Green/README.md

 ### `RQ2/Analysis`:
 `EnergyThemes.py`: Scripts used to extract themes from the optimization results, merge them together, and at the end plot the results used in the study.
+`EnergyOptimizationWithAnyScale.py`: Script to prompt the models (mixtral, and llama) and get the optimized code.
+`EnergyOptimizationWithChatGpt.py`: Script to prompt the models (gpt3, and gpt4) and get the optimized code.

 ### `RQ3/Optimization-results/`:
 For each model, it contains the files sent to the models for the optimization.
-The optimized files are stored under the column "optimized-code".
+The optimized files are stored under the column "optimized-code" in the csv files.
+`human/`: Matlab files optimized by human `processed_results/averages_results.csv`: the results collected from the tool for each model and the baseline.

 ### `RQ3/Analysis`:
-`EnergyProcessor.py`: Scripts used to perform stastical tests.
+`EnergyProcessorStats.py`: Scripts used to perform stastical tests.
+`EnergyOptimizationProcessor.py`: Scripts used to process optimization results.